MurphyPone/murphypone.github.io/src/content/strong-eventual-consistency.md

 - Attempt to receive a message by performing a local computation as to whether an message was delivered to it
 - Send arbitrarily finite amounts of messages to other processes

 If any truthy processes receive the message, then via an assumed _atomic broadcast capability_ (from the generous assumption of a reliable communication channel), all truthy processes <a class="eventually">eventually</a> will too.
-In other words, every message is <a class="eventually">eventually</a> delivered as long as the other processes make sufficiently infinite attmpts to receive it.
+In other words, every message is <a class="eventually">eventually</a> delivered as long as the other processes make sufficiently infinite attempts to receive it.

 There's some lore on the matter:

 > The asynchronous commit protocols in current use all seem to have a “window of vulnerability”- an interval of time during the execution of the algorithm in which the delay or inaccessibility of a single process can cause the entire algorithm to wait indefinitely.
 It follows from our impossibility result that every commit protocol has such a “window,” confirming a widely believed tenet in the folklore.

-A **Consensus Protocol** $P$ is an asynchronous system of $N \geq 2$ proccesses.
+A **Consensus Protocol** $P$ is an asynchronous system of $N \geq 2$ processes.

 - Each process $p \in P$ has an input register $x_p$, an output register $y_p \in \{b, 0, 1\}$, and an unbounded amount of internal storage.
 - Values in the input and output registers, together with the program counter and internal storage, comprise the **internal state** of a process.